EXCLUSIVE-Drugmakers from Pfizer to GSK to hike U.S. prices on over 200 drugs

 Sanofi said it will raise prices on around 10 of its drugs, with hikes ranging between 1% and 5%.
 The drugmaker noted the increases are in line with its commitment to not raise prices above medical inflation.

 Teva Pharmaceutical Industries Ltd TEVA.TA raised prices on more than 15 drugs, in some cases by more than 6%, according to 3 Axis Advisors.
-Teva was not immediately available for comment.
+A Teva spokesperson said the company regularly reviews prices in the context of market conditions, availability and cost of production.

+3 Axis advises pharmacy industry groups on identifying inefficiencies in the U.S. drug supply chain and has provided consulting work to hedge fund billionaire John Arnold, a prominent critic of high drug prices.

 (Reporting by Michael Erman; Editing by Cynthia Osterman)